310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 However, I still have one more year to go as a highschooler, so my yearmates and I are practically left out of the loop regarding all of that.

-I have got the time to spare for all of this.
+I have the time to spare for all of this.
 That’s why you need not worry, I’ll be alright.

 Hmm?
 What about my work as a Student Council member?
 Ohhh~ Yes, well, we’re stuck in one place right now, so even then, I have a lot of availab—
 {% endbubble %}